vxcall/Dainsleif/README.md

 You can select from two ways to use this hack.

 **1. Download DLL itself from [release](https://github.com/s3pt3mb3r/HACK4CSGO/releases)**

+Warning: I don't recommend you use this way because offsets, the information that specify the location of the in game resources such as health and ammo, are usually outdated.

+You should use the 2nd way if you wanna ensure hack works correctly.

 **2. Build DLL from source code**